nicolashuberIT/flight-analyzer/docs/documentation/algorithms-and-helpers.md

 ```
 </details>

-This results in the following graphs, which represent the state at a point of index 1400 (example), which can be seen in the `Conditions` box.
+This results in the following graphs, which represent the state at a point of index n, which can be seen in the `Conditions` box.

 <table>
   <tr>